schappim/mBot-Gitbook/demonstration-of-mblockly.md

 ---

 In this chapter you will learn about mBlockly.
 Using mBlockly, you can create programs using the Scratch language and upload them to your mBot wirelessly.
-You mBot will then function according to your program.
+Your mBot will then function according to your program.

 Immediately after starting the mBlockly on your tablet, it will detect a nearby mBot and you can tap on it, on the screen, to connect.